-To remove old dried up paint from my leather sofa, my husband suggested I try his Acrylic Remover and Brush Cleaner.
+To remove old dried up paint from my leather sofa, my husband suggested I try the Acrylic Remover and Brush Cleaner, for cleaning paintbrushes.
 I dabbed it on the old stains, and voila!
 The stains are gone and leather in perfect condition.
-(The olive oil didn't work very well for me.)

 How do I remove paint over spray off a brown leather couch?

 I inherited a beautiful leather couch that my grandkids jumped on until the hardwood frame imploded.
 That's a repair story for another place.

 Once repaired I had to deal with a combination of severe paint to wall transfers that occurred both over the years of being backed against the wall and the fact that it had to be rammed through several painted doorways due to its size.
 (It was built into the house when the main plate glass window was upgraded.
 It was moved by five twenty something's all with different ideas centered around force.

 So..shattered and scuffed and deeply stained, I vowed to fix it for my library.
 Months passed...then a year.
 Deep old scuffs, stains and grandchild mucky stickiness throughout.
 I tried soap and water, olive oil (virgin and otherwise), acetone, naphtha (recommended by the furniture manufacture) and even Gunslick Pro Ultra-Klenz advanced gun cleaner (in desperation) which finally had some small value.
 But nothing made a dent in the deep large deposits of scuffed on paint or ancient foodstuffs still unidentified.